MrAlexDaniels/mralexdaniels.github.io/_posts/2022-10-12-apim-oauth2-custom-roles.md

 ![alt text](/img/Jwt1.png)

-If everything is configured correctly you should not see the roles assigned to that user.
+If everything is configured correctly you should see the roles assigned to that user.

 ## Limiting Access with a Policy